Skip to main content

 User Types

-We differentiate between returning users and short term users.
+We differentiate between recurring users and short-term users.

 Use Cases